I hate my job.

 At one point or another, you probably loved your career for a variety of reasons.
 Maybe the money was excellent.
 Maybe the money wasn’t excellent, but you were doing something you loved so it really didn’t matter.

-But, as you continued through the 9-5 Monday to Friday cycle, you just realized after however many years it’s been that you just don’t have that same drive and determination anymore.
+But, as you continued through the 9-5 Monday to Friday cycle, saving up and investing your money for retirement, you maybe have just realized after however many years it’s been that you just don’t have that same drive and determination anymore.
 If you’re a self motivated adult, looking to make the best of yourself, I will tell you why this situation is pure poison: